Athens, Tennessee: Post-Civil War

 After the Civil War, the railroad lured business opportunists to McMinn County.
 In 1887, several investors established the Athens Mining and Manufacturing Company with plans to convert the town into a model industrial community and initiate large-scale mining operations in the area.
 Textile mills, flour mills, and timber mills dominated the county's industry by the late 19th century, complemented by furniture and appliance factories in the 1920s.

 In 1946, several McMinn County World War II veterans ran for local office in hopes of removing a county government deemed corrupt.
 On August 1, local authorities locked themselves in the county jail along with the ballot boxes.
-Suspecting foul play, the veterans armed themselves and assembled on a hill across the street from the jail.
+Suspecting foul play, the veterans armed themselves in revolt and assembled on a hill across the street from the jail.
 After an exchange of gunfire, the county authorities surrendered.
 The ballots were counted, and the veterans' ticket was elected, ending the Battle of Athens.